At Mercer, our Bears are true student-athletes. Not only do they compete, they compete well — both on the fields and

 - Overall student-athlete GPA: 3.320

 The Southern Conference, which was in its 99th season of intercollegiate competition for 2019-2020, is a national leader in emphasizing the development of the student-athlete and in helping to build lifelong leaders and role models.
 Member schools, in addition to Mercer University, include: The Citadel, East Tennessee State University, Furman University, The University of North Carolina at Greensboro, Samford University, The University of Tennessee at Chattanooga, Virginia Military Institute, Western Carolina University and Wofford College.

 - The University Center at Mercer is the heart of Mercer athletics and student life.
 Known to Mercerians as the UC, it is one of the premier playing arenas and fitness facilities in the conference.
 The UC provides a welcoming and accommodating space for athletes, the press and fans and is one of the most sought-after event venues in Central Georgia.
 It houses the Mercer Athletic Department

-- Bear Field, home of men’s and women’s soccer
+- Betts Stadium, home of men’s and women’s soccer

 - OrthoGeorgia Park Claude Smith Field, home of the baseball team